AnyChart/docs.anychart.com/Common_Settings/Interactivity/Overview.md

 #### Hover

-Usually, when you hover a point, it becomes highlighted.
+Usually, when you hover over a point, it becomes highlighted.
 However, if you are creating a custom dashboard or a complex control elements, it might be necessary to highlight the points before you even drag a cursor over a chart.
 In this case use the {api:anychart.core.SeriesBase#hover}hover(){api} method with a number of point (or array of numbers) that needs to be highlighted at the moment of loading.

-If you provide no arguments to the {api:anychart.core.SeriesBase#hover}hover(){api} function, all points of the series (a series itself) will be hovered, no matter which interactivity type you use.
+If you provide no arguments to the {api:anychart.core.SeriesBase#hover}hover(){api} function, all points of the series (a series itself) will be highlighted, no matter which interactivity type you use.

-Change the hovering mode in playground and see the difference.
+Change the hover mode in playground and see the difference.

 ```
 // setting some points hovered for the series